Yixin-Shen-1218/TED_Culture_Visualizer/README.md

 The codebase is developed based on [Speech Gesture Generation from the Trimodal Context of Text, Audio, and Speaker Identity](https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context) of Yoon et al.

-The visualization mesh is developed based on [Genea_Visualizer](https://github.com/TeoNikolov/genea_visualizer/tree/archive_2022) of Kucherenko et al.
+The visualization mesh is developed based on the mesh in [Genea_Visualizer](https://github.com/TeoNikolov/genea_visualizer/tree/archive_2022) of Kucherenko et al.